Community Gardens Project

 The goals of Operation Smart Water are to better understand how much water is needed to keep our outdoor landscapes healthy (front yards, parks, etc.).
 We know that it is important to not waste water and that outdoor watering is one of the biggest opportunities for saving water, but we also want to keep some level of plants in our outdoor spaces, especially where they provide important benefits (e.g. shade, fruit, esthetics, human health).
-There remain some big unknowns in setting outdoor watering schedules and doing some citizen science could help us (Chino Basin Water Conservation District) perform audits to help home owners and cities manage their outdoor watering.
+There remain some big unknowns in setting outdoor watering schedules and doing some community science could help us (Chino Basin Water Conservation District) perform audits to help home owners and cities manage their outdoor watering.
 We have assembled an A-list team of researchers and local partners to do the research side of the equation.
 What we need are a few more places with the right kind of trees/yards to do the field research and more community members to help.
 Check out our Operation Smart Water page to learn more about the program.

 There are two ways to help:

 - By identifying yards where we can do the research